pysb/pysb/doc/tutorial.rst

  Tutorial
 ==========

-This tutorial will walk you through the creation of your first **Pysb** model.
+This tutorial will walk you through the creation of your first **PySB** model.
 It will cover the basics, provide a guide through the different programming constructs and finally deal with more complex rule-building.
 Users should be able to write simple programs and